ArveyArcilla/Arrowsmith-4-probably-my-main-/README.md

 -The M60 tank never saw combat until Yom Kippur War back in 1973, where Isreal used this tank to tank combat.

+-I like it because it served a lot of purpose

 ---

 10. M60A3 TTS